quorumcontrol/tupelo-docs/tutorials/notebook.md

 notes we've recorded so far.
 We'll write a `showNotes()` function that fetches the saved notes using existing functions and print each one to the console.

-In many ways showing notes is a more straight version of adding notes since the first step to adding notes was retrieving existing ones.
+In many ways showing notes is not all that different from adding notes since the first step to adding notes was retrieving existing ones.

 First we want to make sure the user has registered.

 Then we populate our ChainTree of notes locally.

 It is then a simple matter of resolving the data from our CHAIN_TREE_NOTE_PATH and cycling through each value in the array printing them to the console.